 - enclosed building cavities

 - the inner lining of plant (for example, boiler pressure vessels)

-- the underside of vinyl tiles, carpet, and other floor coverings
+- the underside of vinyl tiles

 - enclosed riser shafts

-- air conditioning ducts
+- air conditioning ducts.

-- locked or inaccessible rooms or areas.

 5.10 What to do if you find or suspect asbestos material

 If you find asbestos material in your building or workplace, or suspect something might be asbestos, follow the steps in Figure 7.